Study 17 (continued) into the cause(s) of

 - The inability of other researchers to definitively find a gay gene or group of genes that cause a person to have a homosexual orientation, in spite of massive efforts by multiple research groups spread over decades.
 The largest study examined 409 pairs of gay brothers.
 It found that gay males shared similarities in their X chromosome and chromosome 83.
 But they are still searching within these chromosomes for the specific genes or other components that contribute to sexual orientation.

 "We've found a story that looks really good.This can be tested and proven within six months.
 It's easy to test.
 If it's a bad idea, we can throw it away in short order."
 1

 This time interval appears to have been slightly over-optimistic.

 According to Nathan Bailey, an evolutionary biologist at the University of St Andrews in Scotland, who was not involved in the research:

 "The study provides a very interesting, but as yet untested, genetic mechanism for the evolutionary maintenance of human homosexuality.
 We are going to have to wait until more evidence is in, but I do think it would be exciting to know whether epi-marks contribute to the expression of sexual orientation in humans."
 2

 Reaction to this new concept was mixed:

-- Some religious conservatives are unhappy because the continued study might prove invalid their widespread belief that homosexual orientation is caused by family dysfunction and/or childhood sexual molestation.
+- Some religious conservatives are unhappy because the tentative results from the epigenetics study conflict with their belief that homosexual orientation is caused by family dysfunction and/or childhood sexual molestation.
 If the epi-mark concept is confirmed, it would prove a pre-natal cause for homosexuality with a hereditary component.
 It would also let parents "off the hook" for causing homosexuality in their child.